CalumJEadie/done/README.md

 Done
 ====

-A lean graphical interface for your todo.txt file.
+A lean graphical interface to your [todo.txt](http://todotxt.com/) tasks.

 Features
 --------